Frequently asked questions:

 We also recommend multiple classes per week to Adult dancers, especially beginners.
 Though it may seem daunting at first, the more you dance, the easier it is to progress.

 Only students in Ballet 3 and up, with the permission of their instructor, may begin pointe training.
 The teacher must ensure that the student is old enough, strong enough, and that her body and mind are ready to be on pointe work.
-Students who begin pointe work are generally around age 10 and 1/2 - 13 and have been taking class at twice a week for at least 2 years.
+Students who begin pointe work are generally around age 10 and 1/2 through 13, and have been taking class at twice a week for at least 2 years.